JVital2013/vitality-goes/README.md

 ## What does Vitality GOES do?

 Vitality GOES makes data from the GOES HRIT/EMWIN feed easily accessible, from anywhere on your local network, through a web browser.
 Even if the internet goes down due to a weather emergency, people on your local LAN can still access real-time emergency weather information.

-Vitality GOES was designed with the following goals in mind:
+Vitality GOES has the following features:

 * Once set up by the ground station technician (you!), Vitality GOES is easily usable by anyone with no knowledge of radio, satellites, or programming
 * It presents all full-disk, Level 2 products, and mesoscale imagery in a user friendly and easily navigatable way